ga-wdi-curriculum/git-branching/readme.md

   - Then, the Secondary Student should do the same and try pushing up their changes

 6. Merge conflicts:
-  - When the Secondary Student tries to push their commits, there should be merge conflicts.
+  - When the Secondary Student tries to push their commits, there should be merge conflicts after the `git pull` command is executed.
-  - The Secondary Student should work locally (with the Primary) to resolve the merge conflicts.
+  - The Secondary Student should work locally (with the Primary) on the Secondary's machine to resolve the merge conflicts by determining what content both want to appear in the file.
   - Once completed, commit and push up changes to the remote repo

 7. Pulling Changes:
-  - Now, the Primary student should pull down the changes from the remote repo and work to resolve any merge conflicts
+  - Now, the Primary student should pull down the changes from the remote repo.

 ## Closing (5 min)